sThig/goteam2/readme.md

   * draw background for header (the sports field) (✅)
   * entering in blank fields (✅)
   * reverse what you have, enter things into array then into html, not visa versa (😥)
-  * make copy paragraph funnier and more concise (enlist Kate on that)
   * If full name, put space in and interject a funny nickname (✅)
   * One name, keep as is (✅)
   * extra click on edit function (✅)